MicrosoftDocs/azure-docs/articles/container-apps/health-probes.md

 If ingress is enabled, the following default probes are automatically added to the main app container if none is defined for each type.

 > [!NOTE]
-> Default probes are not applied on workload profile environments when using the Consumption plan.
+> Default probes are currently not applied on workload profile environments when using the Consumption plan.
+This behavior may change in the future.

 | Probe type | Default values |
 | -- | -- |